githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-run-GitHub-Actions-Importer-commands.md

 Additionally, these metrics are presented for each runner queue defined in the source CI/CD system.
 This is useful if you will need a mix of hosted and self-hosted runners and/or if you use a mix of platforms.

-In the next section, we’ll be diving into the ```dry-run``` command.
+In the next section, we’ll dive into the ```dry-run``` command.

-## What is the dry-run command
+## What is the dry-run command?

 In this section we will review what the ```dry-run``` command does.

 You can use the ```dry-run``` command to convert an existing pipeline to its equivalent GitHub Actions workflow.
 The console output of the command will list the path to the file or files that GitHub Actions Importer generated.
 Before migrating, you should perform a dry-run of a pipeline and validate the contents are suitable.

-If the conversion of a pipeline was only “partially successful” (that is, it included tasks that could not be converted automatically), the task that was not converted will be included in a commented section.
+If the conversion of a pipeline was only “partially successful” (that is, the pipeline included tasks that could not be converted automatically), the task that was not converted will be included in a commented section.

-Next up, we'll be tackling how to migrate your environmment.
+Next up, we'll tackle how to migrate your environmment.

 ## Learn how to migrate your environment